 - Governing law and jurisdiction

-How does competition law apply to distribution agreements (and other legal issues)?
+How does competition law apply to distribution agreements?

 Competition law is designed to stop:

-1. Anti-competitive agreements, which distort, restrict or prevent competition for example by:
+1. Anti-competitive agreements that distort, restrict or prevent competition for example by:

 - Granting exclusive territories